BuildWSunshine/BuildWSunshine/README.md

 ## ✦ Field Notes

-- I like software that feels intentional instead of loud.
+- I like software that feels intentional and breathes.
-- I’m interested in learning tools that reduce pressure instead of adding noise.
+- I’m interested in learning to use tools in ways that reduce pressure instead of adding noise.
 - I build slowly, notice too much, and make things that probably should not exist.
 - I care about atmosphere, interaction, and the small details that make a system feel alive.